speakeasy-api/sdk-generation-action/README.md

 # Releasing

 1. Make your last change and commit it.
 Open a PR and get it merged to `main`.
 2. Run `./scripts/update-refs.sh` to pin all internal workflow refs to the latest commit SHA on `main`.
-Get this merged to `main` via a PR.
+Get this merged to `main` via another PR.
 3. Create a release on GitHub (this creates the semver tag automatically):
    ```bash
    gh release create v15.x.x --generate-notes